 My Dad once said to me, you know Noreen, if something happens to Crystal, you will have a big hole in your heart, but living like this every day, the pain the chaos the roller coaster, is like stabbing you over and over and over pricking thousands of little holes all over you ….
 I resented him then for saying that then, but today, I understand.

-The large hole is horrible, but I don’t know how much more I could have taken either, I was a nervous wreck and the dress had taken a heavy toll on me.
+The large hole is horrible, but I don’t know how much more I could have taken either, I was a nervous wreck and the stress had taken a heavy toll on me.
 She is with the Lord, and I am here.
-I’m trying to make a difference any way I can, and to give her beautiful life and most important, death more purpose.
+I’m trying to make a difference any way I can - to give her beautiful life and most important, her death, more purpose.
 She did not want this, and neither does anyone addicted.
 It’s a living hell, they are tormented, none of them wanted this.

 My Crystal was a great daughter, she really was one of the best of the best and I am proud of the daughter she was before drugs, She was truly a special soul, and really cared deeply about people and her family.
 She had a heart full of love and compassion.
 She was as beautiful on the inside as she was on the outside and was so much fun to be around… I miss her so much.
 Honestly, it’s a daily struggle having such a loss, it’s always there.
 Crystal had such a bright and beautiful life and future, now her light, lights up the sky for the world to see.
 Gods got her and she sits with Jesus, her daughter Angelica and her Dad, and I will see them all again one day, and that gives me peace.